area9innovation/fast/mini/readme.md

       - makerecord(), setrecord(record, id, val)?
 	- Specific todos for test cases:
 	- 1: Generalize unbound tyvars to typars
+	  Should we define None and Some functions instead of using :?
+Probably not, since construct needs the type.
+OK, makerecord and setrecord could probably fix that
     - 5, 7: intersection typing
 	- 6, 28: ? and ??
 	- 8, 13, 14: intersection and union typing galore